JoseMM2002/zellij-favs/README.md

 - [x] Make a plugin that allows users to manage their favorite sessions in Zellij.
 - [x] Keep the plugin data available and synchronized on multiple terminal sessions.
 - [ ] Keep the plugin data after reboot
-- [ ] Add a configuration file to customize the plugin behavior.
 - [x] Add pane to show plugin commands and keybinds.

 # Contributing